The Top Skills To Put on a Resume: Examples and Guide

 • Travel arrangement and logistics

-• Office supply management
+• Office supply tracking and resource management

 • Data entry and database management